 The developed countries of the world are increasingly diversifying conventional energy production practices to include renewable sources for energy needs.

-The climate change conference in Paris in 2015 has led many countries to include more of renewables and cleaner fuels for energy production.
+The climate change conference in Paris in 2015 has led many countries to include more renewables and cleaner fuels in their energy production strategies.
 In particular, the European countries have set targets to increase the share of renewable energy to 20% by 2020 and to increase it to 80% by 20250 in the energy mix.

 Biogas from Livestock Operations

 Biogas recovery systems at livestock operations can be used to produce renewable natural gas.
 Animal manure is collected and delivered to an anaerobic digester to stabilize and optimize methane production.
 The resulting biogas can be processed into rng and used to fuel natural gas vehicles.
 As of August 2017, there were about 250 anaerobic digester systems operating at commercial livestock farms in the united states.
 Most of these facilities use biogas for electricity generation.
 A few farms are using biogas to produce a transportation fuel, including Hilarides dairy in California and fair oaks dairy in Indiana.
 EPA’s Agstar database provides more information about the use of such systems in the united states.

 Some dairy farms and livestock operations use anaerobic digesters to produce biogas from manure and used bedding material from their barns.
 Some livestock farmers cover their manure holding ponds (also called manure lagoons) to capture biogas that forms in the lagoons.
 The methane in the biogas can be burned to heat water and buildings and as fuel in diesel-engine generators to generate electricity for the farm.
 EIA estimates that in 2018, about 29 large dairies and livestock operations in the united states produced a total of about 266 million kWh (or 0.
 3 billion kWh) of electricity from biogas.

 Australian Biogas Including from Wastewater Treatment